Minh-John-Le/OfficeSupplyDepot/README.md

 - If you are using windows, too bad https://www.youtube.com/watch?v=loDOloG8doY&ab_channel=TechHut
   - Open up the directory that holds the `OfficeSupplyDepot` folder.
-  - Open up command prompt
+  - Double click the install git bash command prompt script.
+This installs git bash.
-  - Type in `wsl.exe --install` and press enter.
   - Restart the computer
-  - Open up command prompt
+  - Open up git bash
-  - Type in `wsl` and press enter.
-  - The default will be ubuntu and it will ask you to set a unix username and password.
-Do so, just set it to the same as your `User` account on Windowsand use the same password.
-  - To get the directory of your drive open up a bew command prompt and type `wsl pwd` and press enter.
-  - That can then be used to change to the directory you want on the drive to run the next commands below.
+  - Install docker
+  - Use git bash for the rest of the commands
 - First make the `setup.sh` file executable
   - `chmod +x setup.sh`
 - Run the setup file
   - `./setup.sh`
 - To build the docker container
-  - `docker compose -f docker-compose.yml -d`
+  - `docker compose -f docker-compose.yml up -d`

 The database takes about 10-15 seconds to finish initialization.
 If you want to know when it is done, just do `docker logs osd`.
 The name of the container is `osd`.